goodluckoguzie/CMP701-Digital-Transformation/week10_develop_a_digital_transformation_strategy.markdown

 ### Forming Your Group & Starting the Discussion

 - Form a Small Team: Gather in groups of 3-5 classmates.
 Choose a team name if you like (e.g., "Team Tesla" or "Team Airbnb") to make it fun.
-Make sure everyone is comfortable and ready to speak up.
 - Set Ground Rules: Agree to listen to each other and respect all ideas.
 For example, one person speaks at a time, and others listen without interrupting [tll.mit.edu](https://tll.mit.edu).
 It’s okay to disagree, but criticize ideas, not people [tll.mit.edu](https://tll.mit.edu).
 - Pick Roles (Optional): You might assign a note-taker to write down ideas and a moderator to keep the discussion on track.
 Roles can help, but they aren’t required – the main point is everyone should participate actively.